Scheduling State

 - Returns

-- List of tuples containing the log level, message, and (optional) timestamp for each filtered entry
+- List of tuples containing the log level, message, and (optional) timestamp for each filtered entry, newest first

 - get_task_duration(ts: distributed.scheduler.TaskState) float ¶